 There are several possible causes of nosebleeds in cats, the most common being trauma to the nose, other causes include:

-- Blood clotting disorders such as haemophilia or thrombocytopenia (low blood platelets).
+- Blood clotting disorders such as hemophilia or thrombocytopenia (low blood platelets)

 Obviously, the presence of blood coming from one or both of the nostrils, however, there may be accompanying symptoms depending on the underlying cause.